Emergency Services Careers

 Support roles in ambulance services include emergency medical dispatchers and managers.
-There is also a non-emergency role called Patient Transport Services, which ensures that patients can meet their outpatient appointments.
+There is also a non-emergency role called Patient Transport Services, which ensures that patients can get to their outpatient appointments.

 Applying for jobs

-All NHS Ambulance Service Trusts in England and Wales recruit on an individual basis and advertise on the NHS Jobs website: www.jobs.nhs.uk Vacancies are also listed on the individual Ambulance Service Trust websites and at Jobcentre Plus.
-For Scottish jobs, see www.scottishambulance.com and for Northern Irish jobs see www.niamb.co.uk There is also a great deal of useful information to be found in the ‘Ambulance’ section of the NHS Careers website: www.nhscareers.nhs.uk
+All NHS Ambulance Service Trusts in England and Wales recruit on an individual basis and advertise on the NHS Jobs website.
+Vacancies are also listed on the individual Ambulance Service Trust websites and at Jobcentre Plus.
+For Scottish jobs, click here and for Northern Irish jobs, here.
+There is also a great deal of useful information to be found in the ‘Ambulance’ section of the NHS Careers website.

-PAS jobs are advertised on their own websites, and in publications such as Ambulance Life and Ambulance UK – see www.ambulance-life.co.uk/jobs and www.ambulanceukonline.com respectively.
-To find PAS in your area and unadvertised jobs, search the National Register of ambulance services on the Care Quality Commission’s website: www.cqc.org.uk There is currently high demand in the PAS sector for paramedics and ambulance technicians.
+PAS jobs are advertised on their own websites, and in publications such as Ambulance Life and Ambulance UK.
+To find PASs in your area and unadvertised jobs, search the ‘Ambulances’ section of the Care Quality Commission website.
+There is currently high demand in the PAS sector for paramedics and ambulance technicians.

 The university route to becoming a paramedic requires good academic achievement and a minimum of three years’ study.
-The College of Paramedics’ website at www.collegeofparamedics.co.uk has full details.
-You will also find an up-to-date list of education providers here, and will need to carefully check each and every favoured university programme as provision can change from year to year.
-For ex-Service personnel (as with the nursing profession) there are no fast-track courses that take into account your existing knowledge and experience.
-Most paramedic science courses may give only a small amount of accreditation of prior learning (APL) in anatomy and physiology, and you will be expected to undertake all aspects of practice to show competence.
+The College of Paramedics’ website has full details.
+You will also find an up-to-date list of education providers here, and will need to carefully check each and every university programme as provision can change from year to year.
+As with the nursing profession, there are no fast-track courses for ex-Service personnel that take into account your existing knowledge and experience.
+Most paramedic science courses may accept only a small amount of accreditation of prior learning (APL) in anatomy and physiology, and you will be expected to undertake all aspects of practice to show competence.

 If you’re thinking of pursuing a career as an ambulance driver, FutureQuals’ level 2 and 3 ‘blue light’ driving courses are recognised by all NHS Ambulance Services in the UK, and you can use your ELC funding towards them.
 Developed in partnership with the NHS Ambulance Service Driver Training Advisory Group (DTAG), the qualifications currently available are: